Madhuri1506/sql-customer-analytics-project/README.md

 ## 📌 Overview

-This project demonstrates how SQL can be integrated with Python to perform end-to-end data analysis on an e-commerce dataset.
+This project demonstrates how SQL can be integrated with Python to perform end-to-end data analysis on an e-commerce dataset which is available on kaggle named as online retial dataset (https://www.kaggle.com/datasets/ulrikthygepedersen/online-retail-dataset).
 It focuses on extracting meaningful business insights using structured queries and visualizations.

 ---